ppalex7/SourcePawnCompletions/README.md

 ## Configuration

-Create a copy of `SPCompltions.sublime-settings` in your User directory.
+Create an `SPCompltions.sublime-settings` file in your User directory that looks like:

+    {
+        "search_directories": [ ".\\include", "C:\\sourcemod\\scripting\\include" ]
+    }

 Add directories in the order you want them to be searched.
 Locations are relative to the current file.

 ## Usage

 SP Completions is automatically active on .sp and .inc files.
-To generate the completion list, save the source file.
+The completion list updates whenever you stop typing for 1 second or when you save the file.

-## Known Bugs

-* Completion lists do not update.
-If an include file is modified, after it has been loaded by SP Completions, Sublime must be restarted to pick up this change.